Pumpkin Snickerdoodle Cookies

 Tom and I can’t stop eating them!

-These Pumpkin Donuts with Maple Cashew Glaze, this vegan Pumpkin Bread, and these healthy Pumpkin Oatmeal Breakfast Bars are three other pumpkin recipes I have been making on repeat the last month.
+These Pumpkin Donuts with Maple Cashew Glaze, this vegan Pumpkin Bread, and these Pumpkin Oatmeal Breakfast Bars are three other pumpkin recipes I have been making on repeat the last month.

 But now, I’m super excited to share this recipe with you!

-Ingredients You Need to Make Healthy Pumpkin Snickerdoodle
+Ingredients You Need to Make Pumpkin Snickerdoodle

 - Pumpkin puree – make sure it’s puree, not pie filling.
 Better yet, use my homemade pumpkin puree recipe